dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

 ## Tail calls using a helper
 Tail calls in cases where we cannot perform the call in a simple way are implemented using a tail call helper.
 Here is a rough description of how it works:
 * For each tail call target, the jitter asks runtime to generate an assembler argument copying routine.
 This routine reads vararg list of arguments and places the arguments in their proper slots in the CONTEXT or on the stack.
+Together with the argument copying routine, the runtime also builds a list of offsets of references and byrefs for return value of reference type or structs returned in a hidden return buffer and for structs passed by ref.
+The gc layout data block is stored at the end of the argument copying thunk.
 * At the time of the tail call, the caller generates a vararg list of all arguments of the tail called function and then calls JIT_TailCall runtime function.
 It passes it the copying routine address, the target address and the vararg list of the arguments.
 * The JIT_TailCall then performs the following:
   * It calls RtlVirtualUnwind twice to get the context of the caller of the caller of the tail call to simulate the effect of running epilog of the caller of the tail call and also its return.
   * It prepares stack space for the callee stack arguments, a helper explicit TailCallFrame and also a CONTEXT structure where the argument registers of the callee, stack pointer and the target function address are set.
-In case the tail call caller has enough space for the callee arguments and the TailCallFrame in its stack frame, that space is used directly to for the callee arguments.
+In case the tail call caller has enough space for the callee arguments and the TailCallFrame in its stack frame, that space is used directly for the callee arguments.
 Otherwise the stack arguments area is allocated at the top of the stack.
 This slightly differs in the case the tail call was called from another tail called function - the TailCallFrame already exists and so it is not recreated.
+The TailCallFrame also keeps a pointer to the list of gc reference offsets of the arguments and structure return buffer members.
+The stack walker during GC then uses that to ensure proper GC liveness of those references.
   * It calls the copying routine to translate the arguments from the vararg list to the just reserved stack area and the context.
   * If the stack arguments and TailCaillFrame didn't fit into the caller's stack frame, these data are now moved to the final location
   * RtlRestoreContext is used to start executing the callee.

 There are several issues with this approach:
 * It is expensive to port to new platforms
   * Parsing the vararg list is not possible to do in a portable way on Unix.
 Unlike on Windows, the list is not stored a linear sequence of the parameter data bytes in memory. va_list on Unix is an opaque data type, some of the parameters can be in registers and some in the memory.